Video presentation of this page

 The final 10% is determined by external circumstances.

-Lyubomirsky goes on to say that genuinely happy people do not just sit around being contented, they make things happen.
+Lyubomirsky goes on to say that genuinely happy people do not just sit around being content, they make things happen.

 They pursue new understandings, seek new achievements, and manage their thoughts and feelings.